 Development and site alteration shall not be permitted in fish habitat except in accordance with provincial and federal requirements.
-Development and site alteration may be permitted within 120 metres of fish habitat only where an Environmental Impact Assessment Environmental Impact Study demonstrates:
+Development and site alteration may be permitted within 120 metres of fish habitat only where an Environmental Impact Study demonstrates:

 - a) that there will be no negative impacts on the natural features or on the ecological functions for which the area is identified; - b) net gain or no net loss of productive capacity of fish habitat, - c) maintenance of minimum base flow of watercourses; - d) maintenance of existing watercourses in a healthy natural state; - e) maintenance of vegetative buffers in accordance with the sensitivity of the fishery resource and development criteria; and, - f) best available construction and management practices shall be used to protect water quality and quantity, both during and after construction.
-Treatment of surface run-off to maintain water quality and hydrological characteristics in receiving watercourses shall meet the standards established by the Ministryies-of Environment and Natural Resources.
+Treatment of surface run-off to maintain water quality and hydrological characteristics in receiving watercourses shall meet the standards established by the Ministry of Natural Resources.

-In situations where development or site alteration is being considered in or adjacent to fish habitat, proponents shall follow the requirements of the Department of Fisheries and Oceans and the Ministry of Natural Resources the Conservation Authority is to be contacted regarding the potential for Harmful Alteration, Disruption or Destruction of Fish Habitat (HADD).
+In situations where development or site alteration is being considered in or adjacent to fish habitat, proponents shall follow the requirements of the Department of Fisheries and Oceans and the Ministry of Natural Resources.

-Buffers adjacent to fish habitat will be established through the Environmental Impact Assessment-Environmental Impact Study and implemented in the Zoning By-law and in consultation with the Conservation Authority.
+Buffers adjacent to fish habitat will be established through the Environmental Impact Study and implemented in the Zoning By-law.